FernandaLatorre12345/network-automation-lab/README.md

 3. The frontend sends the information to the automation script.
 4. The script establishes an SSH connection using Netmiko.
 5. Configuration commands are applied to the device.
-6. The configuration is saved.
+6. The configuration is saved to the device.
 7. Validation commands confirm the configuration.
-8. A backup of the running configuration is created.
+8. A backup of the running configuration is created locally.
+9. Optionally, the backup can be uploaded to an SFTP server.

 ## Installation